-The popularity of motorcycling continues to grow as vehicle miles traveled by motorcyclists across the nation has doubled since 2004.
-In 2015, motorcycle-related fatalities accounted for 17% of total motor vehicle-related fatalities in Massachusetts, up from 13% in 2014.
-Despite the slight increase, motorcycle-related fatalities have dropped 23% since 2010.
+In 2017, motorcycle-related fatalities accounted for 15% of total motor vehicle-related fatalities in Massachusetts, up from 11% in 2016.
+Despite the increase, motorcycle-related fatalities have dropped 9% since 2015.

-Data from 2015 has shown that 88% of the motorcycle drivers involved in a fatal crash on the roadways of Massachusetts were wearing helmets, compared to 53% nationwide.
-Massachusetts has a mandatory helmet law and research by NHTSA has found that the use of motorcycle helmets in 2014 saved an estimated 1,669 lives and also saved nearly $3 billion in economic costs and more than $18 billion in comprehensive costs.
+Data for 2016 shows that 95% of the motorcycle drivers involved in a fatal crash on the roadways of Massachusetts were wearing helmets, compared to 60% nationwide.
+Massachusetts has a mandatory helmet law and research by NHTSA has found that the use of motorcycle helmets in 2016 saved an estimated 1,859 lives and also saved nearly $3.4 billion in economic costs and more than $9 billion in comprehensive costs.

 Motorcycle safety requires both the motorcyclist and driver of motor vehicles to share the road responsibly.
 Here are some tips for safely sharing the roadways of the Commonwealth: